About the FSP

 In the seed certification system there are four classes of seed: breeders, foundation, registered and certified.
 Foundation is the first generation produced from breeder's seed.
 It is also the first seed a grower can produce in the certification program.
 Producing foundation seed requires much more attention to detail than the next two generations, because it can determine the quality of the following generations.
 Each class of seed becomes an increase in volume of seed availability.
 Therefore, Foundation Seed handles a relatively small amount of many varieties of seed.

-Foundation seed is allocated twice annually, fall and spring.
-Off-cycle requests are considered on a case by case basis.
-Allocation is to qualified seed growers based on written requests and seed availability.
-The allocation committee allocates seed based on availability, demand, and supply in reserve and in accordance to conditions associated with each cultivar.
+When necessary, seed is allocated based on availability, demand, and supply in reserve and in accordance to conditions associated with each cultivar.
 Protected and patented materials are allocated only to licensed entities.

 I. Applicant qualifications:

 |a.||Residents of California will be given first preference.|